 Drinking tap water in Kazakhstan isn’t recommended.
 For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water.
 It's also advisable to avoid ice in drinks and peel fruit and vegetables before eating.

-Credit cards are accepted in major shops and hotels in Almaty.
+Credit cards are accepted in major shops and hotels in Almaty and Astana, but eslewhere you will need to rely on cash.

-There’s some access to ATMs in major towns and cities.
+ATMs are widespread in larger towns and cities.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of your trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.